tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 If you decide to clone the existing machine you should

 - Right-Click on top of the machine name `VM1` and click `Clone`
-- Right-Click the machine once again, select `Edit` and edit the name you want to give to the new machine.
-Ie. `VM2`.
+- Right-Click the machine once again, select `Edit` and edit the name you want to give to the new machine, i.e., `VM2`.

 Repeat this process again and lets call the original machine VM1, and the new ones VM2 and VM3.